infor-design/enterprise-wc/src/components/ids-line-chart/README.md

 ## Usage Considerations

 - Do not show too many lines at once as it may be difficult to interpret.
+Studies say 8 max is  a good number.
 - Hover tooltips should only be used to reveal additional non-critical information.

 ## Terminology